is-bio/is-bio/docs/setup_website.md

 rails assets:precompile
 ```

-Then restart the Rails web server.
+Then restart the "Rails web server" to make the changes take effect.

 ## Language and I18n